pyepics/pyepics/doc/pv.rst

 .. method:: run_callback(index)

-   execute a particularl user-defined callback right now, even if the PV has not changed.
+   execute a particular user-defined callback right now, even if the PV has not changed.
 Useful for debugging!

    See also: :attr:`callbacks`  attribute, :ref:`pv-callbacks-label`